Despite having one of the worst track record, Australians academics try to lecture the world about cycling safety.

 The target audience was in Australia

 The presentation in Finland was prominent in the Australian media.
-It was in the front page of a major newspaper:

 “Bike helmet review throws cold water on sceptics: they’ll likely save your life: